 This will help you a lot.
 So you don’t waste your valuable time on something you can’t achieve success with at the moment.
 Because your best won’t be good enough to see you through.

-It is important that you go through the first two steps above.
+You must go through the first two steps above.
 Because they will help you in making good decisions in the next phase of your link building campaign.

-Work on your favorite for a while, measure your progress along.
+Work on your favorite for a while, and measure your progress along.
 Analyze data carefully and see what can be improved upon or if there is a need to test other waters.

-#3.
-Smart Guest Blogging.
+3. Smart Guest Blogging

 This sounds obvious on the list, right?